lonerapier/lonerapier.github.io/docs/cli/plugin.md

 Remove installed plugins that are no longer referenced in your `quartz.config.yaml`.
 This is useful for cleaning up after removing plugin entries from your configuration.

+> [!note]
+> The `resolve` command also removes orphaned plugins as part of its synchronization.
+Use `prune` when you only want to clean up without installing anything new.

 ```shell
 npx quartz plugin prune
 ```